earlygrey/simple-graphs/README.md

 Simple graphs uses Java 8 and Java Collections.
 It has no dependencies, and so should be GWT compatible.
 It uses `float` for floating point values, so should be a little more compatible with libraries that use floats, such as [libgdx](https://github.com/libgdx/libgdx).

-If you're looking for a broader, more powerful library and don't care about java 8, GWT, or including a lot of extra dependencies, I'd recommend [JGraphT](https://jgrapht.org/).
-It essentially does everything this library does, plus a lot more.
+If you're looking for a broader, more powerful library and don't care about Java 8, GWT, or including a lot of extra dependencies, I'd recommend [JGraphT](https://jgrapht.org/).
+It essentially does everything this library does, plus a lot more (though it's not really "simple").

 ---